jadentiger/Pong-Game/README.md

 ## Customization

 Additionally you can add more features to your game such as power-ups, walls or other mechanics that make the game more engaging.
 Sound effects are also something else and fairly easy to add.
-If i would have more time, I would have added different difficulty levels for the computer you play against.
+If I would have had more time, I would have added different difficulty levels for the computer you play against.